 Locals: Generally nice people, despite the constant hassle you'll get.
 However, you may end up disliking Egyptians through day to day experience with touts and pushers

 Other travellers: Loads of package tourists getting off Nile cruisers dressing and acting improperly go a long way to explain the hassle factor and warped ideas Egyptians seem to have about western/European women.
-Aside from the predominantly European package tourists, you'll find plenty of backpackers including a good number of Australians.
-Israelis don't tend to stray off the Sinai, if visit at all.
+Aside from the predominantly European and Russian package tourists, you'll find plenty of backpackers including a good number of Australians.
+Israelis don't tend to stray out of the Sinai, if visit at all.

 Tourist factor: 9/10 or 6/10 post Arab Spring.
 Now things are getting back to normal expect a lot of tourists in high season on the beaten track

 Accommodation: Loads of choice, shop around, some places much quieter than others.

 Average cost: As little as US$10, but US$15 to US$30 gets you a good standard if you're willing to hunt for it.
 Touts can be a help to find the cheapest places.

 Communications: Internet cheapest in Alex, okay in Cairo, expensive in Luxor and Dahab and more expensive still in Aswan or the desert